yroy-slw/wp-docker/README.md

 ## Customization
 1. **Themes and Plugins**:
-   Place custom themes in `wordpress/wp-content/themes` and plugins in `wordpress/wp-content/plugins`.
+   Place the cds-theme in `wordpress/wp-content/themes` and plugins in `wordpress/wp-content/plugins`.

 2. **Database**:
    Access phpMyAdmin at `http://localhost:8080` to manage the database.